Little Green and the Hobbs!

 Don and Amanda Hobbs set up with Litte Green.

-Amanda and Don Hobbs of Williamsport, Indiana bought the John Deere children’s magazine Little Green from Richard and Carol Hain of Green Magazine.
+Amanda and Dan Hobbs of Williamsport, Indiana bought the John Deere children’s magazine Little Green from Richard and Carol Hain of Green Magazine.
 The Hobbs will be celebrating their 1st year anniversary of the publication in November!
 Congratulations!

 Jane Auman and I have been writing the little tractor stories since the beginning.
 We have been enjoying the chance to continue with their adventures.
 Amanda was set up in Albert City, Iowa at the Classic Green show this past August.
 I got the chance to interview her about her journey with Little Green!

-Amanda and Don
+Amanda and Dan

 Amanda is originally an Illinois girl.
 She said she grew up near Penfield, Illinois and enjoyed being part of the Friends of Green group and the Historic Days show.
 “We moved to the family farm in Junior High near Penfield.
 I went to K-8 at the Penfield grade school.”